weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

-Here, every time we call Bar.AddFoo it will always allocate new heap memory.
-And every time we call Bar.RemoveFoo, the Bar class will stop referencing one of the instances of Foo, and therefore the memory for that instance will be marked for garbage collection.
+Here, every time we call `Bar.AddFoo` it will always allocate new heap memory.
+And every time we call `Bar.RemoveFoo`, the `Bar` class will stop referencing one of the instances of `Foo,` and therefore the memory for that instance will be marked for garbage collection.
 If this happens enough times, then eventually the garbage collector will kick in and you will get a (sometimes very noticeable) spike in your game.

 We can fix this spike by using memory pools instead: